Petit Manan Owl Monitoring Station

-The Northern Saw-whet Owl Migratory Connectivity Project unites leading and emerging owl researchers to study the movement patterns of Northern Saw-whet Owls.
-This research is critical for conservation and forest management, as these small owls rely on boreal and northern hardwood forests—key areas targeted for timber harvesting.
-Until now, the project has primarily used VHF nanotags to track Saw-whets through the Motus network of receiver stations along the Eastern Seaboard.
-While this system has provided valuable insights, it also leaves gaps in the data when saw-whets migrate through areas with sparse receiver coverage.
+Until now, the Northern Saw-whet Owl Migratory Connectivity Project has primarily used VHF nanotags to track Saw-whets through the Motus network of receiver stations along the Eastern Seaboard.
+While this system has provided valuable insights, owls must pass within approximately 15 km of a Motus receiver to be picked up, leaving gaps in the data when Saw-whets migrate through areas with sparse receiver coverage.
 Once they reach their remote boreal breeding grounds, they can remain undetected for months if they do not pass near a Motus antenna.
 To fully understand their migration routes and habitat use, we need a technology that can track their movements beyond the reach of receiver stations.

-To bridge these gaps, we plan to integrate Flicker ULP GPS tags from Cellular Tracking Technologies into our research.
+To bridge these gaps, we plan to integrate Flicker ULP GPS tags from Cellular Tracking Technologies into our research in 2026.
 These cutting-edge tags transmit daily location data, even in the most remote regions, allowing us to track individual owls with unprecedented accuracy.

-With just a few Flicker GPS ULP tags, we will:
+With just a few of these GPS tags, we will:

 Project Supporters